 Today, the park offers a Visitor Center with a theater, bookstore and small museum.
 On the grounds are a 7-mile, 10-stop tour road, a 9-mile equestrian trail and a 7-mile hiking trail.
 The countryside has recovered from the scars of the battle and you'll find wildlife, forest and pasture all around.
 The park has 28 interpretive exhibits scattered around the grounds.

 Entry fees: $5 per person over the age of 15, good for 7 days. $5 per motorcycle, $10 per vehicle, also good for 7 days.
 An annual pass to the park costs $20 per person.
+Fees are subject to change.
 The Visitor Center is open from 8:30 am to 4:30 pm daily except Thanksgiving Day, Christmas Day and New Year's Day.
 The park grounds are open in summer from 6 am to 9 pm daily until September 30.
 Then the hours revert to the winter schedule: 8 am to 5 pm.